-Other types of leave without salary loss may be obtained, as long as the teacher agrees with the College, for a serious reason or in case of an emergency.
+Other types of leave without salary loss may be obtained, as long as the teacher agrees with the College, for a serious reason or in case of an emergency, including sexual or domestic violence.
 In such cases, the number of days is subject to an agreement between the College and the teacher.